 - I want some variation.
 Currently set to 30.0% Based on value in cell F3

 - I want to add variation manually (using columns H & I)

-Option 1: Smallest variation if we’ve dragged down the formulas far enough in sheet ‘Randomly Created Data’
+Option 1 smallest variation if we’ve dragged formulas far enough in sheet ‘Randomly Created Data’

-Option 2: Type in a % value in cell F3 that will increase or decrease (it’s random) the individual state population
+Option 2 typing in a % value in cell F3 increases/decreases (random) the individual state population

-Above we see that option 2 has been selected.
+Option 2 is selected above.
 Randomly add or subtract a percent of each state’s population.

-The randomly generated ‘State’ data in column C of sheet ‘Randomly Created Data’ is now updated.
-Refresh the pivot table in sheet ‘Pivot & Formulas to Verify’ to see the variation.
+The randomly generated ‘State’ data in column C (sheet ‘Randomly Created Data’) is updated.
+Refresh the pivot in sheet ‘Pivot & Formulas to Verify’ to see the variation.

 Isn’t that cool?

 Simply change the numerical values to be the same value (i.e. 1).

 Random Facts: I’m tall but not freakishly tall unless I’m in Costa Rica for work where the average height is lower and I’m 3+ standard deviations above the average height (hence the increased stares).
 I met NBA legend Bill Walton at the top of a pyramid north of Mexico City.
 I like book stores.
 I have a better than average memory (according to my siblings).
 I am a long-suffering Maple Leafs fan (if the Red Sox and Cubs can win we can too!).